ephreal/rollbot/README.md

 This rollbot is a redesign of my older, broken roll bot.
 I am redesigning it to give it some better code consistiency, cleaner separation of modules, and also learning how to host a bot via docker.

 Currently supported roll types are:
-* basic dice rolling
+* basic dice rolling (Roll XdY dice)
+* Basic shadowrun dice rolling (hits, extended tests, initiative)

 Expected future roll types are:
-* Shadowrun Dice Rolling (initiative, hits, etc)
+* Advanced Shadowrun Dice Rolling (Gremlins glitching, edge cases, etc)
 * DnD dice rolling

 Bonus features that I would like to add on at some point